MusheAbdulHakim/Make-Google-Search-Clone-with-php-and-mysql/README.md

 2. you will need to create a database named "googleclone" or change it to your desired database in the config file

-3. in the database folder import the sql file and you are good to go.
+3. in the Database folder import the sql file and you are good to go.

 4. I have already crawl some websites and so you can also test it out and have fun.
 Go to the file "crawl.php" and at th bottom you would find the url section.change the url to any website url you want to crawl.Save it and run it in your browser it will show you all the links that have been crawled and you can start your searching after this.